TimewarpVAE: Simultaneous Time-Warping and Representation Learning of Trajectories

 \subsection{Hyperparameters}

 The specific training architectures we use is shown in Table~\ref{tab:hyperparameters}.
-We use a kernel size of 3 for all convolutions. $e$ is the spatial encoding architecture (which is always reshaped to a vector and followed by two separate fully-connected layers, one outputting the expected encoding, and one outputting the log of the diagonal of the covariance noise). $h$ is the temporal encoding architecture, which is always followed by a fully-connected layer outputting a vector of size $K=50$. $g(s)$ is part of the factorized decoder architecture, which is followed by a fully-connected layer outputing a vector of size $m=64$. $\mathbf T(z)$ is the other part of the factorized decoder architecture, which is followed by a fully-connected layer outputting a vector of size $nm$ where $n$ is the number of channels in the training data (2 for handwriting, 7 for fork trajectories) and $m = 64$.
-For beta-VAE, instead of the factorized decoder architecture, we use one fully-connected layer with output size $800$, which we then reshape to size $25\times 32$.
+We use a kernel size of 3 for all convolutions. $e$ is the spatial encoding architecture (which is always reshaped to a vector and followed by two separate fully connected layers, one outputting the expected encoding, and one outputting the log of the diagonal of the covariance noise). $h$ is the temporal encoding architecture, which is always followed by a fully connected layer outputting a vector of size $K=50$. $g(s)$ is part of the factorized decoder architecture, which is followed by a fully connected layer outputing a vector of size $m=64$. $\mathbf T(z)$ is the other part of the factorized decoder architecture, which is followed by a fully connected layer outputting a vector of size $nm$ where $n$ is the number of channels in the training data (2 for handwriting, 7 for fork trajectories) and $m = 64$.
+For beta-VAE, instead of the factorized decoder architecture, we use one fully connected layer with output size $800$, which we then reshape to size $25\times 32$.
 This is followed by one-dimensional convolutions.
-Following the approach of \citet{convUpsampling}, for the convolutions in the beta-VAE architecture, instead of doing convolutional transposes with strides to upsample the data, we instead always use a stride length of 1 and upsample the data by duplicating each element before performing each convolution.
+Following the approach of \cite{convUpsampling}, for the convolutions in the beta-VAE architecture, instead of doing convolutional transposes with strides to upsample the data, we instead always use a stride length of 1 and upsample the data by duplicating each element before performing each convolution.